California Energy Facts

 Source: Methodology and assumptions: Economic and Revenue Impacts of a Statewide Oil Production Ban in California, December 2018, Capitol Matrix Source: CA Board of Equalization 2020-2021 Annual Report

-• In the last four years, California's local oil and gas production has shut down by 22%, primarily due to California's energy policies.
-But, decreasing California's local production does not decrease our consumption, just where our oil comes from.
+• In the last four years, California’s local oil and gas production has declined by 29%, primarily due to state and local energy policies shutting down production.
+But, decreasing California’s local production does not decrease our consumption, just where our oil comes from.

 Source: U.S. Energy Information Administration CA Production of Crude Oil